-The revised income forecast is £91.2m reflecting an increase of £5.9m from budget as follows:
+The revised income forecast is £89.7m reflecting an increase of £4.4m from budget as follows:

-- £1.1m increase in DP fee income which holds the acquisitions at 183,000 in line with budget, but increases the renewal rates expected across all three tiers in line with trends over the previous 12 months. - £1.9m increase in GiA to reflect the increased resource forecast to support our Freedom of Information Act appeals £0.2m, as well as the one off cost of living payment announced by Cabinet Office for employees which was not budgeted and amounts to £1.7m. - £0.9m increase in Fine Retention income to reflect the latest expenditure forecasts associated with this agreement. - £2.0m increase in Reserves drawdown to reflect more of the one off Research and Professional Services costs associated with the delivery of both ICO25 and implementation of the DPDI Bill.
+- £0.3m decrease in DP fee income due to lower acquisitions than budget. - £1.9m increase in GiA to reflect the increased resource forecast to support our Freedom of Information Act appeals £0.2m, as well as the one off cost of living payment announced by Cabinet Office for employees which was not budgeted and amounts to £1.7m. - £0.9m increase in Fine Retention income to reflect the latest expenditure forecasts associated with this agreement. - £2.0m increase in Reserves drawdown to reflect more of the one off Research and Professional Services costs associated with the delivery of both ICO25 and implementation of the DPDI Bill.
 The Reserves forecast increase also offsets some increases in Staff costs as we recruit to ensure that the ICO has the necessary capacity and capability to deliver our transformation and reform agenda.
 This objective was set out in the Reserves case, and whilst these are recurring costs, we are also working with DSIT on the new fee model for 2024/25 and these recurring costs have all been included in our longer term projections as part of this longer term funding review work.